RaKun

 Project developers: Filipa Saramago Thiel, Helen Neuwirth, Lukas Martin, Jonathan Sacht

-One goes outside the front door and automatically, inevitably, one is a member of the road traffic, meeting other participants: inside and being part of a large dynamic that never rests.
-As part of this dynamic, where each: r has a different destination, different needs and uses a different means of transport, it is inevitable to come into contact with another means of transport and its owner: in.
+You walk out of your front door and automatically, inevitably, you are a member of road traffic, meeting other participants and being part of a large, never-resting dynamic.
+As part of this dynamic, where everyone pursues a different destination, has different needs and uses a different means of transportation, it is inevitable to come into contact with another means of transportation and its owner.

 Overview:

-We want to bring together two parties each from the spectrum of pedestrians: in, cyclists: in and car drivers: in and give them the opportunity to exchange their experiences and needs.
-A list of questions we have compiled aims to listen to each other, respond to each other's perspectives and jointly develop visions of what road traffic could look like where all participants: inside with their individual means of transport have equal rights and are given the space they need.
-In order to bring the traffic participants into a situation that is largely unknown to them, i.e. that does not involve the use of a bicycle or a car, we have thought about choosing a hybrid of these two means of transport as a space for the exchange about participation in traffic.
-We use a "Veload", a cargo bike with two seats in the front like a car, which can promote the communication of the riders: inside.
-On the rear part of the "veload", the cargo area, an installation will be set up to draw attention to the different views of riding a bicycle or driving a car through drawings, pictures or slogans.
+We want to bring together two parties from the spectrum of pedestrians, cyclists and car drivers and give them the opportunity to share their experiences and needs.
+We have put together a list of questions with the aim of listening to each other, responding to each other's perspectives and jointly developing visions of what road traffic could look like where all participants have equal rights with their individual means of transport and are given the space they need.
+In order to bring the road users into a situation that is largely unknown to them, i.e. one that does not involve the use of a bicycle or a car, we considered choosing a hybrid of these two modes of transport as a space for exchanging ideas about participation in traffic.
+We used a "Veload", a cargo bike with two seats at the front like a car, which can promote communication between the riders.
+An installation is to be set up on the rear part of the "Veload", the loading area, which is intended to draw attention to the different perspectives of cycling or driving a car with the help of drawings, pictures or sayings.

-In order to generate outreach in addition to the "Veload" tour through Kassel, the recorded video will be exhibited during a tour at the Kunstuniversität Kassel and made available for another exhibition.
-In addition, we have created an Instagram account[@strassenschlacht], where we want to document the journey and development of our project and also recruit interview partners: inside in advance.
+In order to generate further reach in addition to the "Veload" tour through Kassel, the recorded video will be exhibited during a tour at the Kunstuniversität Kassel and made available for a further exhibition.
+In addition, we have created an Instagram account[@strassenschlacht], where we want to document the journey and development of our project and also recruit interview partners in advance.

 Result: